Featured Answer: Why are professional dental cleanings so important?

 Professional dental cleanings are not cosmetic luxuries — they are the foundation of preventive healthcare.
 They catch problems when they are small, inexpensive, and painless to fix.
 They remove disease-causing deposits that home care alone cannot reach.
 And they give your dental team a regular window to screen for serious conditions including oral cancer, gum disease, and systemic health connections.

-If it has been more than six months since your last cleaning, schedule your appointment at Innova Smiles in Marlborough, MA.
+If it has been more than six months since your last cleaning, book your appointment at Innova Smiles in Marlborough, MA.
 Patients from Hudson, Sudbury, Westborough, Framingham, Shrewsbury, and across MetroWest trust our team for thorough, comfortable preventive care.

 Related Articles